Pixel-Prowess/gs-git-github/README.md

 	- The message acts as a label you'll see when going over a list of commits.
 	- It can be quite complex and include the changes you've made to the files since the last commit, but the most important part is the label, since it's what you'll see most often.
 	- The shortcut for the `--message` option is `-m`
-- `git commit -m --dry-run "Message"`
-	- The `--dry-run` option lets you take a look at the changes you're making, so it might be helpful when writing your message.
 - `git add . && git commit -m "Message"`
 	- Some people will use the double ampersands to queue up two git commands together, specially the add and commit commands.
 - `git log`